billosys/kanin/doc/01-tutorial-hello-world.md

 >
 ```

-Switch back over to your "receive" terminal, and you should see four messages
+Switch back over to your "receiving" terminal, and you should see four messages
 indicating proper receipt:

 ```cl